spectral-compute/hypercast/docs/private/Latency.md

 Each original file has a corresponding index in the file into which it is interleaved.
 The contents of the source files are inserted into the interleaved file in chunks.
 The format is simply a repetition of:

  - An 8-bit content ID.
+    - The low 5 bits are the file index.
+    - Bit 5 indicates whether there's a timestamp included for this chunk.
-The low 6 bits are the file index.
-The high 2 bits are the width of the length:
+    - The high 2 bits are the width of the length:
       - 0: 8-bit length.
       - 1: 16-bit length.
       - 2: 32-bit length.
       - 3: 64-bit length.
  - The N-bit little-endian length.
+ - The timestamp, if present.
+This is a 64-bit unsigned integer in µs.
  - The data chunk.

 The end of an original file is signalled by a zero-byte chunk for the given file index.